Add 1 more arrow in your quiver of NGN prep tools

 “Prioritization and delegation are essential skills for new nurses.
 As a nursing student, you were probably responsible for 1 or 2 patients during clinicals.
 When that nursing student steps onto the hospital floor as a licensed nurse, they’ll have 3x or 4x that number, and they’ll all need things at the same time.
 Knowing how to prioritize your actions and enlist other members of the healthcare team through delegation will keep that nurse from becoming overwhelmed — and will keep patients safe,” Moreschi said.

 Moreschi continued, “It’s just very difficult for nursing students to gain that kind of experience during clinicals, and I saw an opportunity to use technology to give students a safe space to experience what it is like to have competing demands on their attention while performing a critical task, like drawing and passing meds.”

 Burke added, “From our very first discussions, it was evident that ATI and Swift River share a purpose of developing safe, practice-ready nursing professionals.
-After becoming familiar with the Virtual Clinicals solution, we immediately saw how we can add value to students and educators by working together.
+After becoming familiar with the Swift River Simulations 1solution, we immediately saw how we can add value to students and educators by working together.